 I am interested in organometallic chemistry, specifically focused on reactions utilizing palladium as the catalyst.
 Using nickel as a catalyst is also a topic that interests me.
 My current research is in using the Birch-Heck sequence to synthesize phenanthridinone derivatives.
 My past work includes the synthesis of vinyl sulfides and the synthesis of gamma-arylated coumarin derivatives.
 In my free time, I love to crochet, play video games, drink coffee, and play board games.

 Why Bryn Mawr?
 I initially chose Bryn Mawr because I really want to teach general chemistry at the collegiate level and the program here supports students with opportunities to teach.
-I also like how there is a community among the graduate students from different departments.
+I also like how there is a community among all the graduate students from different departments.

 Why Bryn Mawr?
 I chose Bryn Mawr because it is small and interactions with teachers and other students are of high quality.